 Visit or phone the Hotels/Motels ahead of time.
 Make sure that any accommodation listed will take teams.
 Try to arrange for officials' rooms if necessary.
-Try to negotiate free or a lower charge for these rooms.
-Perhaps you can do this in lieu of payment for an ad in the programme, or sponsorship of ice, etc.
+Try to negotiate for a free or a lower charge for these rooms.
+Perhaps you can do this in lieu of payment for an ad in the program, or sponsorship of ice, etc.